 Here is what it looks like in action:

 While it was only last week that the company organized a trade event for the advertising and marketing industry to talk about it extensively, Astro has been dabbling with the technology for quite some time.
-Before the official joint announcement with technology provider Synamedia Iris in December 2021, it has been mentioned in the company’s 3QFY22 financial report [pdf] in October.
+Before the official joint announcement with technology provider Synamedia Iris in December 2021, it has been mentioned in the company’s 3QFY22 financial report in October.

 The company claimed that it is the first in Southeast Asia to roll out this technology and has already implemented the technology for on-demand content on Astro GO as well as the Astro Ultra Box and Ulti Box.
-According to the presentation deck on Astro Media Solutions’ website [pdf], the company aims to complete the rollout of the tech on its linear TV by January 2023.
+According to the presentation deck on Astro Media Solutions’ website

 To determine the recipient of a specific advertisement, Astro identifies its customers according to several segments including demographics, income group, geography, home types, and purchase behaviour.
 It is also working to include interest and fandom into the list as well.